Cases

 Median Cubital Vein

-A 38-years-old female went to the pathologist for a routine blood examination.
+A 38-year-old female visited a clinic for a routine blood examination.
 The pathologist asked the technician to collect the blood sample of the lady.
 While attempting to collect the blood sample from the median cubital vein the technician noticed that the blood in the syringe is bright red.
 He immediately withdraws the needle.

 In the second attempt, he inserted the needle slightly medial to the previous puncture.
 The lady felt a sharp pain, which radiated to the lateral three digits.